 Bereavement due to suicide

-Informal support - Family and friends
+Informal support from family and friends

 After Alice died Alex did not seek counselling.
 He spent time talking to close friends rather than looking for external support.
 He also supported others in the family.